ministryofjustice/moj-frontend/docs/probation/styles/pds-page-template/index.md

 The [GOV.UK phase banner component](https://design-system.service.gov.uk/components/phase-banner/) sits above the footer, and can contain a feedback link if needed.

 ## Other common components
+The template shows the components that should be used in all internal probation products.

-There's also guidance about other components you can use in internal probation services.
+There are other components you can use in your service.

 ### Banners and alerts
 The [new features banner component](https://design-patterns.service.justice.gov.uk/components/new-features-banner/) sits below the service navigation.

-The [alert component](https://design-patterns.service.justice.gov.uk/components/alert/) sit below the breadcrumbs or back link, above the main heading (H1).
+The [alert component](https://design-patterns.service.justice.gov.uk/components/alert/) sits below the breadcrumbs or back link, above the main heading (H1).

 ### Breadcrumbs and back link
 When using the [GOV.UK breadcrumbs component](https://design-system.service.gov.uk/components/breadcrumbs/), the first breadcrumb should be your service name.
 Do not include the current page in the breadcrumb trail.